kinode-dao/kinode-book/src/kit/build.md

 A path to a file to include in the API published alongside the package.
 Can be specified multiple times.

+### `--reproducible`

+short: `-r`

+Make a reproducible build with a deterministic hash.

+Rust does not produce reproducible builds unless:
+1. The path of the source is the same.
+2. Compiler versions match (e.g., `rustc`, `gcc`, `ld`).
+3. `build.rs` is deterministic.

+`kit` allows reproducible builds by building the package inside a Docker image, which controls 1 and 2.

+The Docker image is published for `x86_64` Linux machines specifically, but also works on `x86_64` MacOS machines.

 ### `--force`